 In both landscape and character, the east coast is where the real barrenness of the Highlands begins to unfold.
 A gentle splendour and a sense of escapism mark the route along the twisting A9, as it heads north for the last of Scotland’s far-flung, mainland population outposts.
 With only a few exceptions the tourism frenzy is left behind once the road traverses Cromarty Firth and snakes its way along wild and pristine coastline.

 While the interior is dominated by the vast and mournful Sutherland mountain range, along the coast great heather-covered hills heave themselves out of the wild North Sea.
-Dominated by miles of stone fencing crawling its way over hills and pastures, the rolling farmland drops suddenly into the icy waters, and the only interruptions en route are the small, historic towns moored precariously on the coast’s edge.
+Rolling farmland drops suddenly into the icy waters, and small, historic towns are moored precariously on the coast’s edge.